 Having preserved some of the traditional academic spirit, the University of Oslo enabled me to work in this third way for more than a decade.
 This would have been impossible had I remained in the United States, or in the academic conditions that are becoming prevalent worldvide.

-But in a changing world this in essence anti-academic trend too may end.
+But in a changing world this so profoundly anti-academic trend too may end.
 We have seen a Gorbachev come to power in the Soviet Union, and an Obama in the United States.
 Don’t be surprised to see a university rector with an agenda of change.

-Already a decade into the future people might be looking back at our time and seeing it as that interesting moment in history when the need for genuine creativity was perhaps larger than it ever was.
+Already a decade into the future people might look back at our time and see it as that decisive moment in human history, when the need for genuine creativity was larger than ever.
 And when the institution that was in charge of creativity was still only rational; not yet reasonable.